DATES ANNOUNCED FOR THE 2016 AMATEUR PIANISTS INTERNATIONAL COMPETITION

 The first Rocky Mountain Amateur Piano Competition was held in May, 2000, in the 299-seat Packard Hall on the Colorado College campus.
 It attracted only thirteen competitors, mostly local.

 “It was enough to convince us that the potential was there for a growing yearly event,” says Cabell.
 “David Sckolnik helped us take the next step.
 That was to go beyond the original concept of simply having a yearly international competition to the notion of a full time organization dedicated to the amateur that would present various events—master classes, recitals, seminars, workshops—during the time of the competition and throughout the year as well.
 Thus was born Amateur Pianists International and the annual Celebration of the Amateur Pianist.
-The Rocky Mountain Amateur Piano Competition is held every odd-year.

 About API – Excerpts from article written by Chuck Cabell for Klavier magazine